+Need Moving in NYC tips to help your new home.
+We recommend plants for that certain elequence.
 No green thumb?
 No problem.
 Not being a natural with plants doesn’t mean your newly moved into home doesn’t deserve to have some greenery in it.
-There are plenty of houseplants that are easy to care for.
+One of our moving in NYC tips is that there are plenty of houseplants that are easy to care for.
 Not only will they help clean the air in your apartment or home, they also work as a decorating item.
 Here are six plants that can tolerate less than optimal conditions:

 These visually interesting and easy to care for plants have been popular in homes for many years.
 The spider plant is extremely adaptable in a wide range of environments and conditions.
 It is also very easy to grow, whether in a pot, the ground, or in a hanging basket.
 They sprout “pups” which is another reason for the name.
 Give them moist soil and a little bit of light and you won’t need to do much else to enjoy the yellow green leaves of these houseplants.